davidgarza01/davidgarza01.github.io/index.md

+# Loops Pt 1 10/05/2018
+This week I learned how to put an append on a list, that it adds a string to the list.
+Second, I also learned how to slice things in python, in a list.
+Third, I learned how to reverse things on a list, letter, numbers, etc. Fourth, I larned how to add things on the input to a list and then display them.
+Fifth, this week in the homewrok we incorporated variables, with if's and elif's and also list.
+Sixth, I also learned how to split a list, into words or paragraphs.

 # Lists 09/27/2018
 This week I learned how to do lists.
 Second, I learned that you can several strings, then you define the list in it puts all of the strings listed.
 Third, I learned how to do plots in python and then it automatically displays the graph.
 Fourth, when you write the append, it adds a string to the list as the last number.
 Fifth, I learned that in the lists you don have to put the commas inside of the quotes, they can be outside just separating them.
 Sixth, I learned how to sort or but a word backwards in python.